bKoda/SQL_Projects/README.md

 # Bradley's Portfolio

 # Case studies taken from https://8weeksqlchallenge.com/
+The purpose of these exercises was to solve real world issues using data.
 ## Week 1

+Week 1 is based on a new ramen shop looking to analyze current customers along with the performance of a rewards program.

 ### 1. What is the total amount each customer spent at the restaurant?
 ```
   SELECT